 A vet had to be called to remove Nemo from his master, who survived almost certainly due to Nemo’s selfless actions.

 This Dalmatian cross goes down in history as one of the few dogs to actively stand against the Nazis.
 Jackie was reportedly able to raise its paw on command, parodying the infamous Nazi salute.
-Of course the Nazis and its higher ups, stopping just short of Hitler himself, took great offence to this mockery and were apparently outraged at Jackie.
+Of course the Nazis and its higher ups, stopping just short of Hitler himself, took great offense to this mockery and were apparently outraged at Jackie.

 However, no formal charges were ever brought against Jackie or the owner.
 Meaning that this little dog actively got away with mocking one of the deadliest and most terrifying forces in history, and never even knew about it.